Retinyl palmitate, retinyl acetate, retinyl linoleate, retinoic acid and retinol are all forms of vitamin A.

 But before you go slathering your face in vitamin A, it's important to understand what retinoids are and how to use them.
 Let's dive in.

-In simple terms, prescription retinoid is a derivative of vitamin A found in many skincare products.
+In simple terms, retinoids are a derivative of vitamin A found in many skincare products.

-Weaker strains of the chemical can be sold in over-the-counter creams and serums, but stronger retinoic acid can be prescribed by a doctor or dermatologist to treat acne and other skin conditions [1].
+Weaker strains of the chemical can be sold in supermarket and chemist creams and serums, but stronger retinoic acid can be obtained by a healthcare practitioner or dermatologist to treat acne and other skin conditions [1].

 Retinoids also help to decrease melanin production, which is responsible for pigmentation and dark spots and is commonly used to treat acne, pigmentation and the signs of ageing.